-The name comes from old Dutch for "cat" and "hole/throat," an allusion to it being a very narrow outlet of the sea.
-It's full of shallow, rocky reefs and currents, and its water has been known to be difficult to navigate throughout history.
+The name comes from old Dutch for "cat" and "hole" or "throat," an allusion to it being a very narrow outlet of the sea.
+It's full of shallow, rocky reefs and currents, and its water has been known to be difficult to navigate.

-The Kattegat has widened considerably over time, and today the Kattegat is 40 miles wide at its narrowest point.
-Until 1784, when the Elder Canal was completed, the Kattegat was the only way to get in and out of the Baltic region by sea and thus held major importance for the entire Baltic/Scandinavian area.
+The Kattegat has widened considerably over time, and today the Kattegat is 40 miles across at its narrowest point.
+Until 1784, when the Elder Canal was completed, the Kattegat was the only way to get in and out of the Baltic region by sea and thus held major importance for the entire Baltic and Scandinavian area.

 Shipping and Ecology